for-giobbe/BASE/tutorial.md

 # Tutorial

-This tutorial has been designed to illustrate several possible use of BASE, which reflect real scenarios ofa analysis.
+This tutorial has been designed to illustrate several possible use of BASE, which reflect real scenarios of analysis.

 ---

 ## Installation and download of the toy dataset:

-The toy dataset must be divided into two folders: complete clusters and clusters with missing data
+BASE consists of a single shell script.
+To install its dependencies, it is possible to create a conda environiment using the relative [yaml](https://github.com/for-giobbe/BASE/blob/master/BASE_env.yml) configuration file.

+Additionally, the phyutility needs to be added to the path.

+We are gonna leverage two toy datasets:

+- the first includes OG of genens which are ubiquitous to the species considered

+- the second consists of incomplete OGs where some species are missing

 ---